China’s economy is roaring back, a year after coronavirus shutdown

 Daily life in China returned to normal for most people last year due to exhaustive efforts to contain infection clusters and strict quarantine requirements for those entering the country.
 But top leaders have remained cautious in their promises.

-Premier Li Keqiang warned earlier this month that the recovery remains uneven, and that “new uncertainties” had emerged in the international environment — possibly a reference to fresh U.S. sanctions on Chinese high-tech companies and fashion-industry boycotts of Chinese cotton.
+Premier Li Keqiang warned this month that the recovery remains uneven, and that “new uncertainties” had emerged in the international environment — possibly a reference to fresh U.S. sanctions on Chinese high-tech companies and fashion-industry boycotts of Chinese cotton.

-China’s National Bureau of Statistics announced on Friday that the country’s economy grew by 18.3 percent in the January-March quarter compared with a year earlier, when China registered a sharp contraction as the coronavirus spread across the country, disrupting businesses.
+China’s National Bureau of Statistics announced on Friday that the economy grew by 18.3 percent in the January-March quarter compared with a year earlier, when the coronavirus disrupted business across the country.

 Economists predict the United States is also returning to pre-pandemic levels of economic activity this year, though at a slower trajectory than China.
 Europe, Japan and many other countries will struggle to make this full recovery in 2021, according to PIIE forecasts.